-3 All alternatives would result in displacements that would reduce the size of the communities and 4 potentially affect community cohesion.
+All alternatives would result in displacements that would reduce the size of the communities and potentially affect community cohesion.
 The estimated number of displaced residences in each super neighborhood is provided in Appendix F: Community Impact Assessment Technical Report.
-Proposed 5 6 alternatives that include elevated structures may create physical barriers between neighborhoods or 7 affect the existing visual conditions of the communities.
-Similarly, proposed alternatives that would 8 include depressing sections of the project corridor may improve connectivity between neighborhoods if 9 the depressed sections include an open space structural "cap" over the depressed lanes.
-The open space 10 option is conceptual only and would be separate from TxDOT's roadway project.
+Proposed alternatives that include elevated structures may create physical barriers between neighborhoods or affect the existing visual conditions of the communities.
+Similarly, proposed alternatives that would include depressing sections of the project corridor may improve connectivity between neighborhoods if the depressed sections include an open space structural "cap" over the depressed lanes.
+The open space option is conceptual only and would be separate from TxDOT's roadway project.
 Any open space would require development and funding by parties other than TxDOT.
-11

 Detailed information regarding impacts on existing and proposed community facilities (including schools, places of worship, community centers, parks, and service facilities), pedestrian and bikeway access, and travel patterns is provided in Appendix F: Community Impact Assessment Technical Report.
-A summary of the Build Alternative impacts to community resources for Segments 1, 2, and 3

-16 alternatives is provided in Table 3-2, Table 3-3, and Table 3-4, respectively.
+A summary of the Build Alternative impacts to community resources for Segments 1, 2, and 3 alternatives is provided in Table 3-2, Table 3-3, and Table 3-4, respectively.

-17 Table 3-2: Summary of Build Alternatives Impacts on Community Resources in Segment 1
+Table 3-2: Summary of Build Alternatives Impacts on Community Resources in Segment 1

-Segment 1 Alternative 4 (Proposed Recommended) Alternative 5 Alternative 7 Neighborhoods and Community Fac Displacement of 3 places of worship and 2 schools/universities Displacement of medical care facilities No direct impacts to parks, community centers, or other neighborhood facilities No impact to fire stations or police stations and substations Displacement of 5 places of worship and 3 schools/universities Displacement of medical care facilities, shopping centers (Northline Commons), and grocery stores No direct impacts to parks, community centers or other neighborhood facilities No impact to fire stations or police stations and substations Displacement of 3 places of worship and 1 school/university No direct impacts to parks, community centers, or other neighborhood facilities No impact to fire stations or police stations and substations Displacement of bus stops could affect people that do not have access to automobiles or that are depended public transportation; no permanent affect to existing bus service routes Limited or redirected access to bicycle routes during construction Minor changes in access to I-45; however, changes would not likely affect existing traffic patterns in neighborhoods or affect circulation and access to other cross streets Proposed alternative would not change access across the project corridor or restrict access to properties a amenities in the communities use of local roads that may serve as en nergency response routes
+- Displacement of bus stops could affect people that do not have access to automobiles or that are dependent on public transportation; no permanent affect to existing bus service routes - Limited or redirected access to bicycle routes during construction - Minor changes in access to I-45; however, changes would not likely affect existing traffic patterns in neighborhoods or affect circulation and access to other cross streets - Proposed alternative would not change access across the project corridor or restrict access to properties and amenities in the communities - No anticipated change to access or use of local roads that may serve as emergency response routes